Huhngoku/ADVOCATE/doc/traceElements/select.md

 ## Implementation
 The recording of the select statement is done in the `selectgo` function in the `go-patch/src/runtime/select.go` file.
 It contains two function calls.
 The first one is called shortly after the beginning of the `selectgo` functions to record the available cases and there internal order.
-The second function call is done when `selectgo` returns, to record the successful execution of the statement and the selected case.
+The second function call is done when `selectgo` returns, to record the successful execution of the statement and the selected case.\
+Selects with only one case are automatically turned into a pure send or receive by the compiler.
+For this reason, these cases must not be additionally recorded.\
+Selects with exactly one non-default and one default case are als rewritten by the compiler.
+In this case it is necessary to record these cases, because the rewritten version does not use the `select` go function.
+For this reason, two additional recorder functions have been added to the `selectnbsend` and `selectnbrecv` functions in the `go-patch/src/runtime/chan.go` file.